-Have you ever come across ISP throttling?
-If not, get ready for a surprise.
-Internet Service Providers in the UK control their users’ traffic and apply filters to restrict their Internet speed.
-These filters are not applied to all traffic.
-Instead, they do filtering like a restaurant menu.
-Their preferred targets?
-P2P and torrents.
-Learn how to bypass P2P blocking and discover the top VPN for the task.
-Delve into the world of internet freedom and avoid restrictions by ISPs.
+Have you ever experienced ISP throttling?
+If not, be prepared for a shock.
+UK Internet Service Providers monitor and control their users’ traffic, implementing filters to limit their internet speeds.
+These filters are selectively applied, similar to how a restaurant creates a menu.
+Their main targets?
+P2P and torrent downloads.
+Find out how to overcome P2P blocking and find the best VPN for the job.
+Explore the realm of internet freedom and evade restrictions imposed by ISPs.

 Enjoy unlimited streaming and torrenting, anywhere in the world and protect your privacy online.
 With this exclusive offer, you can use ExpressVPN 30 days, risk-free!